Seven structural moats — and the first two are the wedge nobody else has.

 Why it compounds

 Every row is something we will demonstrate end-to-end on your data in a 30-minute call.
+We will not claim a capability we cannot show running on your workload.

 | Capability | Eisberg | Snowflake | Databricks |